Blood Flow Restriction

-Blood Flow Restriction, commonly referred to as BFR, involves the application of a specialized tourniquet cuff to the proximal portion of an exercising arm or leg to reduce arterial inflow and restrict venous outflow into the limb.
+Blood Flow Restriction Training, commonly referred to as BFR training or BFR (may also be called occlusion training or Kaatsu training), involves the application of a specialized tourniquet cuff to the proximal portion of an exercising arm or leg to reduce arterial inflow and restrict venous outflow into the limb.
 Exercising in this manner allows the use of low intensity exercise to elicit positive adaptations in muscle size, strength, or endurance typically associated with much heavier loads or higher intensities.
 The pressure applied with BFR should be personalized to the individual’s Limb Occlusion Pressure or LOP (You’ll see us refer to this as Personalized Blood Flow Restriction or PBFR).
 A range of pressure looks like it can be effective and different pressures may be required for the arm (40-50% of LOP) and for the leg (60-80% of LOP).
-With BFR, resistance exercise with weight as light as 20-40% of an individual’s 1 repetition maximum can facilitate changes typically seen with lifting heavy weights, while endurance exercise can be prescribed for much shorter than typical durations and intensities less than 50% VO2max.
+With BFR, resistance exercise or strength training performed with weight as light as 20-40% of an individual’s 1 repetition maximum can facilitate changes typically seen with lifting heavy weights, while endurance exercise can be prescribed for much shorter than typical durations and intensities less than 50% VO2max.

-The application of BFR has great potential to improve exercise prescription in a rehabilitation setting since it’s common to see patients that have exercise loading or intensity limitations due to injury, surgery, pain, or deconditioning.
-There may also be significant benefits in non-clinical populations with using BFR as a periodization tool or as a way to increase training frequency.
+The application of BFR has great potential to improve exercise prescription in a rehabilitation setting (physical therapy, occupational therapy, athletic training, etc.) since it’s common to see patients that have exercise loading or intensity limitations due to injury, surgery, pain, or deconditioning.
+There may also be significant benefits in non-clinical populations with implementing BFR as a periodization tool or as a way to increase training frequency.

 If you want to dive deeper into the available evidence on BFR, you can find some of the key papers on our Publications Page.
 You can also see a little more of our personal take on some of the BFR evidence or sub-topics by checking out our Blogs and Podcasts.